 When walking down the grooming aisle, in person or online, you can’t help but notice the growing array of aluminum-free deodorant options.
 Why do people like them so much?
 And can switching to aluminum-free deodorant be a healthy alternative to your current routine?
 Let’s cover the basics first.

-Antiperspirants are the aluminum-laced products that natural deodorants aim to replace.
+Antiperspirants are the aluminum-laced products that aluminum-free deodorants aim to replace.
 Antiperspirants trap sweat inside your sweat glands before it’s released, so it never mixes with underarm bacteria to create body odor.
 Typically, these products use aluminum (yes, like the foil) ground up very finely and incorporate it into a paste.
 Once it’s applied, body heat and moisture emulsify the mixture.
 As the area dries, the mixture gets sucked up into the sweat gland and forms a physical plug, which keeps sweat from escaping.
-Hence the public’s health concerns and why the benefits of aluminum-free deodorant—also called natural deodorant—are becoming so popular.
+Hence the public’s health concerns and why aluminum-free deodorant is becoming so popular.

-Deodorants, on the other hand, are products that fight odor and are generally aluminum-free.
-Most don’t claim to prevent sweat—but many conventional deodorants still use harsh chemicals that can cause your skin to react or become irritated.
-Some examples of these harsh chemicals are: sulfates that strip moisture and oils from your skin, irritating fragrances that can cause reactions, estrogen-mimicking preservatives like parabens, and, especially in products that act as deodorants and antiperspirants, pore-clogging metals.
+Deodorants, on the other hand, are products that fight odor.
+Since they don't claim to prevent sweat, they are generally aluminum-free.
+Some conventional deodorants still use harsh chemicals that can cause your skin to react or become irritated.
+Examples of these harsh chemicals are: sulfates that strip moisture and oils from your skin, irritating fragrances that can cause reactions, estrogen-mimicking preservatives like parabens, and, especially in products that act as deodorants and antiperspirants, pore-clogging metals.

 5 Benefits of Switching to Aluminum-Free Deodorant